josephsgithub/pyfun/hello/README.md

 ## [⏫ Do It Again](#table-of-contents)

+> Concepts: Repetition, Athletic Software Engineering

+Philip Johnson coined the term [Athletic Software Engineering][] in 2013 after realizing many of the skills from athletics are not always considered when learning to program.
+Indeed, today’s hackathons and timed interviews where potential employers have you code solutions sometimes on paper have reminded everyone that programming well includes programming *quickly*.
+The less you have to look up, the less time it takes and the better you have mastered the syntax and structure of the language.
+So let’s do it again.

 After you finish all this you should have about five lines of code.
-Not much, but a good start.
-Now either delete or rename those script and write it all again, and again, and again.
-Begin to time yourself and write your best time in your workbook.
-A program like this for someone with 30 wpm typing speed should way under a minute to complete.
+Not much, but a good start. **Now either delete or rename those script and write it all again, and again, and again.
+Begin to time yourself and write your best time in your workbook.** A program like this for someone with 30 wpm typing speed should way under a minute to complete.
 Work hard to get there and not have to look up anything—particularly the shebang line.